-Now we will see Alternatives of Slack which are as follows.
+Now we will see Alternatives of Slack which are as follows:

 1. Microsoft Teams

 You can also use Microsoft Teams if you have access to a Microsoft Office 365 plan.
 Alternatively, up to 300 users may begin with the tool’s freemium version.
-The free plan includes all the most essential team chat functions: text messaging, audio and video calls, and integrations.
+The free plan includes all the essential team chat functions, text messaging, audio and video calls, and integrations.
 There are just 2 GB per user and 10 GB shared between the team here when it comes to bandwidth.
 The paid version starts at $5 per user per month and offers additional storage and functionality, including scheduled meetings and recording of meetings.

 Mattermost is exactly what you want when you’re looking for a private cloud, open-source collaboration platform, and highly customized software.
-While the messager targets more businesses, Mattermost provides a free version with an unrestricted history of collaboration, integration, and multilingual support for smaller teams.
+While the message targets more businesses, Mattermost provides a free version with an unrestricted history of collaboration, integration, and multilingual support for smaller teams.
 The paid plans offer endless options for personalization and enhanced protection, beginning at 39 dollars per user per year.
 Keep in mind that you need to buy Mattermost from at least 10 users.

 Ryver is a collaboration device for teams like Trello with an integrated task manager.
-Imagine kanban boards with open fora, private groups, and individual conversations.
+Imagine Kanban boards with open fora, private groups, and individual conversations.
 Then pepper it up to 400 people with voice and images, and combine it with a Zapier account, and you got Ryver.
 This team leader is thinking about pricing and a trial lasting 14 days.
 The cost starts at 49 dollars a month for up to 12 users or 99 dollars for unlimited users.

-Fleep is an open network, unlike other Slack options, so you can connect on Fleep with someone else.
+Fleep is an open network, unlike other Slack options so you can connect on Fleep with someone else.
 It closes the gap between an inbox and a corporate messager.
 Fleep combines e-mails with a chat system that is very helpful if you have to be a part of multiple teams.
-Fleep is completely free to use and offers a limitless history of messages and free plan integrations.
+Fleep is free to use and offers a limitless history of messages and free plan integrations.
 However, if you manage your team accounts, you will be paid €5/month for the upgrade.

 Chanty is a secure, easy, and intuitive team chat with small to medium-sized teams with infinite, searchable message history.
-The platform has typical chat features such as public, private and one-to-one conversations.
+The platform has typical chat features such as public, private, and one-to-one conversations.
 When thinking about the installation of Chanty in a function called Teambook, it organizes all your files, links, tasks, and messages into folders.
 Yet Chanty’s thorough embarkation process is what you will love.

-Rocket.Chat is a free Slack alternative, open-source and completely customizable for anyone wishing to host a chat service for themselves.
+Rocket.Chat is a free Slack alternative, open-source and entirely customizable for anyone wishing to host a chat service for themselves.
 It has some other fantastic features aside from chat functionality.
 First, migrating to Rocket.Chat is superfast.
 Export your Slack files — and that’s it!
 Additionally, the device provides automated real-time and voice message translation and end-to-end encryption, with more than 50 language versions.